lanl-aea/waves/README.rst

    $ export MANPATH=$MANPATH:$CONDA_PREFIX/man
    $ man scons

-This project contains two, separate `SCons`_ project definitions, where the ``SConstruct`` file name indicates an `SCons`_ project by convention.
+This project contains two, separate `SCons`_ project configurations, where the ``SConstruct`` file name indicates an `SCons`_ project by convention.
 The WAVES package and documentation are defined in the ``waves/SConstruct`` file.
 The WAVES-EABM stub and regression tests are defined in a separate ``waves/eabm/Sconstruct`` file.
-The following build commands apply to each, but must be run from their respective project definition parent directories, ``waves`` and ``waves/eabm``.
+The following build commands apply to each, but must be run from their respective project configuration parent directories, ``waves`` and ``waves/eabm``.
 The available targets and aliases differ accordingly.

 - View project specific command line options